Personal Fitness Merit Badge Helps and Documents

 Log Sheet for Personal Fitness Merit Badge

-Requirement 8 for this badge include doing some fitness tests periodically and recording a fitness plan over a period of weeks.
+Requirement 8 for the Personal Fitness merit badge include doing some fitness tests periodically and recording a fitness plan over a period of weeks.
 This worksheet will help you keep track.

 Personal Fitness Merit Badge Requirement 9: Careers in Fitness